View INSTANT Quotes

 • Guideline Premium and Corridor Test – This means that a policyholder cannot pay more into the policy than would be required to fund its insurance benefits.

-Background of IRC Code 7702
+Detailed Background of IRC Code 7702 and Its Implications

 Section 7702 of the U.S Internal Revenue Service lays down the requirements that must be fulfilled for an insurance contract to be treated as on a contract and the amount of cash that can accumulate relative to the death benefit.
 The limits use actuarial calculations to determine the present value of future death benefits using the greatest of 6% or the guaranteed interest rate for guideline single premium and the higher of 4% or the guaranteed interest rate for guideline level and Modified Endowment Contracts. (flag this for plagiarism)